ImeneYAHIAOUI/MusicML/README.md

 # TeamB Dsl : MusicML 🎵

 This repository contains an internal Domain-Specific Language (DSL) for composing music using Python and textx as a language development framework.
-It is based on the MIDI standard.
+The DSL operates on the MIDI standard and is implemented using the `midiutil` Python library.

 The DSL is designed for musicians who want to write their partitions using our language and have it generated as a MIDI file that is playable on any MIDI player.

 ## Content